jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/WAXS.rst

 4. Manually adding data

 This method creates empty table which you need to fill in with values manually - either type in or copy/paste from other programs, like Excel.
 You neeed at least d-spacing and Intensity, hkl are helpful.
-Do not bother with 2Theta values,they get created for wavelength you are using automatically.
+Do not bother with 2Theta values, they get created for wavelength you are using automatically.

 Now you can add it to the graph.